-Approximately 96% of the study area consists of agricultural fields and was subject to pedestrian survey at a 5-metre interval in accordance with Section 2.1.1 of the MTCS' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+Roughly 60% of the study area consists active agricultural field.
+These areas were subject to pedestrian survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
 The fields were ploughed and disced and allowed to weather sufficiently.
-Conditions were optimal and visibility at the time of assessment was 90%.
-No further archaeological methods were employed since no artifacts were recovered during the pedestrian survey.
+The corn had started to grow but was less than 10cm in height and there was nothing on the soil surfaces.
+Conditions were optimal and visibility at the time of assessment was 85%.